uchicago-cs/student-resource-guide/vscode/ssh.rst

 .. figure:: code-img/connect-3.png

-A textbox will appear with the heading *Enter SSH Connection Commnand*.
+A text box will appear with the heading *Enter SSH Connection Command*.
 In the box, type

 .. code-block:: bash

     ssh username@LINUX_SERVER

 with ``username`` replaced by your CNetID  and ``LINUX_SERVER`` is replaced with your assigned Linux server, and press enter.
 This example uses Anne Rogers' CNetID and assigned Linux server.
-Make sure to use **your** CnetID and assigned Linux server.
+Make sure to use **your** CNetID and assigned Linux server.

 .. figure:: code-img/connect-4.png